Seeking the rhino

-It's just after 5.00 in the morning; I'm on the top of a rugged mountain range set within a massive game reserve in the far north of the Limpopo Province of South Africa gamely brandishing what looks like an ancient television aerial to the skies.
-At the same time I am listening out intently for the elusive beeps that, if they are forthcoming, will alert us as to which direction to turn, in order to go in search of the rhino we are seeking.
-Telemetry equipment does have a slightly Heath-Robinson feel to it, but the principle is simple and up to a point, effective.
+It's just after 5.00 in the morning; I'm on the top of a rugged mountain range set within a massive game reserve in the far north of the Limpopo Province of South Africa, gamely brandishing what looks like an ancient television aerial to the skies.
+At the same time, I am listening out intently for the elusive beeps that, if they are forthcoming, will alert us as to which direction to turn in search of the rhino we are seeking.
+Telemetry equipment does have a slightly Heath-Robinson feel to it, but the principle is simple and, up to a point, effective.
 Radio tracking allows you to pick up a signal from a transmitter (such as a radio collar or tag) to the receiver – the aerial.
-You just punch in the assigned collar number of the animal you are trying to track, find a high point to maximise the amount of terrain your circling arms can take in and hope the aerial can avoid static.
-You also need to hope the target animal isn't lying in a hole, behind a tree or in the shade of a boulder; and that you haven't inadvertently punched in the number of a dolphin on some remote marine reserve by the coast or you really will be going on whatever the African equivalent is for a wild goose chase – and then wait for the signal that triggers the next direction of travel.
+You punch in the assigned collar number of the animal you are trying to track, find a high point to maximise the terrain your circling arms can take in and hope the aerial can avoid static.
+It would be best if you also hoped the target animal isn't lying in a hole, behind a tree or in the shade of a boulder and that you haven't inadvertently punched in the number of a dolphin on some remote marine reserve by the coast or you really will be going on whatever the African equivalent is for a wild goose chase – and then wait for the signal that triggers the next direction of travel.

-One of the best ways to conserve rhino is to know where they are and be active on the properties at which they are located in order to deter poachers.
-Thus, one of the main activities of this rhino protection initiative is to go out and find the rhino every day, monitor their condition, note their habits and territories, and over time, to habituate them to this surveillance so that more accurate observations can be taken.
-I was fully prepared to come to the project and not see a rhino at all, they are after all rare, and living a wild existence.
+One of the best ways to conserve rhinos is to know where they are and be active on the properties at which they are located to deter poachers.
+Thus, one of the main activities of this rhino protection initiative is to go out and find the rhino every day, monitor their condition, note their habits and territories, and, over time, habituate them to this surveillance so that more accurate observations can be taken.
+I was fully prepared to come to the project and not see a rhino at all; they are rare and live a wild existence.

-Although two of the rhino on the property have been fitted with radio collars and so should be possible to locate, the rest are not.
+Although two of the rhinos on the property have been fitted with radio collars, they should be possible to locate; the rest are not.
 No sightings can be taken for granted.
-However, to my delight, during the four weeks I was at Mofemedi, I found that even in this short time the animals appeared to become more tolerant to our presence and the sightings got better and better.
-We became more adept at using the equipment and more familiar with where to look.
+However, to my delight, during the four weeks I was at Mofemedi, I found that even in this short time, the animals appeared to become more tolerant of our presence, and the sightings improved.
+We became more adept at using the equipment and familiar with where to look.

-The thrill of seeing these prehistoric creatures never diminished, if anything it grew in intensity as I came to recognise individual animals, and gain a more sophisticated understanding of their condition and behaviour.
-Early sightings might be a fleeting ghost-like rush of something that resembled a massive grey sail galumphing through the undergrowth seen in the very periphery of vision, then there might be a sighting longer in duration but at a greater distance.
+The thrill of seeing these prehistoric creatures never diminished; if anything, it grew in intensity as I recognised individual animals and gained a more sophisticated understanding of their condition and behaviour.
+Early sightings might be a fleeting ghost-like rush of something resembling a massive grey sail galumphing through the undergrowth seen in the periphery of vision.
+There might be a sighting longer in duration but at a greater distance.

 Every sighting of the rhino was magnificent.
 However, a couple do stand out in my mind as especially remarkable and memorable.
-The very first day we headed out following the direction indicated by the telemetry until we reached a rocky outcrop.
+On the very first day, we headed out following the direction indicated by the telemetry until we reached a rocky outcrop.
 We then left the vehicle in favour of tracking on foot.
-(Despite what you might think, there is a strict policy of no off-road driving on the property, it destroys the terrain very quickly and displaces animals too).
-We scrambled over boulders moving as quickly and quietly as we could, until we found a vantage point on the rocks that gave a panoramic view across a huge hidden hollow that had been named, quaintly, the rhino garden.
+(Despite what you might think, there is a strict policy of no off-road driving on the property; it destroys the terrain very quickly and displaces animals, too).
+We scrambled over boulders, moving as quickly and quietly as possible until we found a vantage point on the rocks that gave a panoramic view across a vast hidden hollow quaintly named the Rhino Garden.

-The scene was innately beautiful, but it also provided a hideaway for an adult female rhino and her rather flighty calf.
-We must have been a good 300 metres from them, probably more (although I'm not great at judging distance), and way above them, but through binoculars you can clearly see them mooching around.
-The calf suckles briefly, but is skittish.
+The scene was innately beautiful but provided a hideaway for an adult female rhino and her somewhat flighty calf.
+We must have been 300 metres from them, probably more (although I'm not great at judging distance), and way above them, but you can see them mooching around through binoculars.
+The calf suckles briefly but is skittish.
 The mother is more chilled but attentive to her calf.
 We sit rigid and silent.
-Even so, a slight movement of a foot displaces a minute chip of rock sending it bouncing down the rock face and immediately you can see the two react.
-Their hearing is amazing.
-Their eyesight is appallingly bad, yet they seem to miss nothing, an almost silent camera click produces an instantaneous response with their big ears swivelling to locate the sound, head raised and rhino ready to run.
-Even so, we were able to carry on observing the two rhino for quite some time, after a few minutes of our holding our breath they relaxed again and returned to grazing.
-It was picture perfect scene, and honestly, I found it quite moving.
+Even so, a slight movement of a foot displaces a minute chip of rock, sending it bouncing down the rock face, and immediately, you can see the two react.
+Their hearing is fantastic.
+Their eyesight is appallingly bad, yet they seem to miss nothing; an almost silent camera click produces an instantaneous response with their big ears swivelling to locate the sound, head raised, and rhino ready to run.
+Even so, we could observe the two rhinos for a while; after a few minutes of holding our breath, they relaxed again and returned to grazing.
+It was a picture-perfect scene, and I found it quite moving.
 There is something about a young animal that is brim full of possibility.

-Rhino are terribly endangered, they may yet become extinct in my lifetime, the statistics on poaching are terrifying – 668 rhino poached last year (2012) alone – this out of a total population for which estimates vary but the higher guess is only 20,000.
-The gestation period for a rhino is around 16 months, and females are not sexually mature until around 6 years old, but will typically only have one calf every four years.
 It is not a happy picture.
-Yet here and now, at this moment in time I can enjoy the sight of a mother and calf, and there seems at least a glimmer of hope.
-The way the calf moves is charming, she seems to gambol despite her monumental proportions, she is very much alive and alert and ready to take on the world!
-We crept away grinning from ear to ear, this project was going to be great!
+Yet here and now, at this moment in time, I can enjoy the sight of a mother and calf, and there seems at least a glimmer of hope.
+The way the calf moves is charming; she looks to gambol despite her monumental proportions; she is very much alive and alert and ready to take on the world!
+We crept away, grinning from ear to ear; this project would be great!

-One of the skills our guide offered was an ability to read the bush and anticipate what direction animals might move in.
-Often you will see a guide getting out of a vehicle and kicking up some dust.
-This is not out of frustration and boredom (well it might be, but it serves another purpose too) – they do so to establish wind direction.
-Just as rhino make particular use of their hearing, they also have an acute sense of smell, when tracking rhino you need to make sure the wind is in your favour.
+One of our guide's skills was reading the bush and anticipating what direction animals might move in.
+Often, you will see a guide getting out of a vehicle and kicking up some dust.
+This is not out of frustration and boredom (well, it might be, but it serves another purpose, too) – they do so to establish wind direction.
+Just as rhinos make particular use of their hearing, they also have an acute sense of smell; when tracking rhinos, you need to make sure the wind is in your favour.

-Presumably because of the growing drought (the rains are nearly 3 months late this year) a magnificent sable antelope has also taken to visiting this pool for a drink.
-It is quite confident, and comes in an afternoon when the other volunteer and I are quietly reading; it drinks at its leisure and then moves away.
+Presumably because of the growing drought (the rains are nearly three months late this year), a magnificent sable antelope has also visited this pool for a drink.
+It is pretty confident and comes in an afternoon when the other volunteer and I are quietly reading; it drinks at its leisure and then moves away.